rust-lang/book/src/ch10-02-traits.md

 case, our trait will describe types which can be printed.
 Inside of curly braces, we declare a method signature, but instead of providing an implementation inside curly braces, we put a semicolon after the signature.
-A trait can have multiple methods in its body, with the method signatures listened one per line and each line ending in a semicolon.
+A trait can have multiple methods in its body, with the method signatures listed one per line and each line ending in a semicolon.

 Implementing a trait for a particular type looks similar to implementing methods on a type since it's also done with the `impl` keyword, but we specify